 - 50 percent of cases with strong evidence of medical negligence

-Unfortunately, it can be incredibly challenging to win a medical malpractice case.
+Unfortunately, it can be incredibly hard to win a medical malpractice case.
 Trying to handle that case alone can further interfere with the odds that you will get the compensation you deserve following medical malpractice.
 If you're not certain how much your claim is worth, consider looking at previous settlements and getting an idea of the average medical malpractice claim payout.

 For several reasons, medical malpractice cases may prove more difficult than other types of personal injury lawsuits.